-Please check back to pre-order for Spring 2022!
+WE WILL TAKE PRE-ORDERS IN LATE DECEMBER FOR SPRING 2023 SHIPPING!
+Please check back.
 Pollinators need nectar and pollen from flowers throughout the entire growing season.
 Our Pollinator Power Packs are ideal for filling in seasonal gaps in your garden.

 The Spring Pollinator Power Pack includes Golden Alexanders, Jacob's Ladder, and Prairie Smoke.